janhsimon/openxr-vulkan-example/readme.md

 # Overview

-This project serves to demonstrate how you can write your own VR or XR application using OpenXR and Vulkan.
-These are the **OpenXR Vulkan Example**'s main features:
+This project demonstrates how you can write your own VR application using OpenXR and Vulkan.
+These are its main features:

-- Basic rendering of example scene to the headset, and into a resizeable mirror view on your desktop monitor.
+- Basic rendering of example scene to the headset and into a resizeable mirror view on your desktop monitor.
 - Focus on easy to read and understand C++ without smart pointers, inheritance, templates, etc.
+- Usage of the Vulkan `multiview` extension for extra performance.
 - Warning-free code base spread over a small handful of classes.
 - No OpenXR or Vulkan validation errors or warnings.
 - CMake project setup for easy building.

 Integrating both OpenXR and Vulkan yourself can be a daunting and painfully time-consuming task.
-Both APIs are very verbose and require the correct handling of many minute details.
-This is why there are two main use cases where the **OpenXR Vulkan Example** comes in handy:
+Both APIs are very verbose and require the correct handling of countless minute details.
+This is why there are two main use cases where this project comes in handy:

-- Fork the repository and use it as a starting point, saving yourself weeks of tedious integration work before you get to the juicy bits of VR or XR development.
+1. Fork the repository and use it as a starting point to save yourself weeks of tedious integration work before you get to the juicy bits of VR development.
-- Reference the code while writing your own integration, to help you out if you are stuck with a problem, or for inspiration.
+2. Reference the code while writing your own implementation from scratch, to help you out if you are stuck with a problem, or simply for inspiration.

 # Running the OpenXR Vulkan Example

 1. Download the latest [release](https://github.com/janhsimon/openxr-vulkan-example/releases) (once available) or build the project yourself with the steps below.
-2. Make sure your headset is connected to your computer and running or active.
+2. Make sure your headset is connected to your computer.
 3. Run the program!